Guide Dogs' Trustees

 Dr Mike Nussbaum

-Mike Nussbaum joined Guide Dogs' Board of Trustees in 2012.
+Mike Nussbaum was appointed to the Board of Trustees in 2012.

 Mike’s first career as a research chemist was cut short by failing eyesight, but Mike soon forged a second career in local government and public policy development.
 Mike worked with communities in some of the most challenging local authorities in the UK, initiating pioneering work in social inclusion and in urban regeneration and design.
 Since retirement Mike has taken on various roles in the national voluntary sector but particularly in promoting and developing the role of volunteering.